Sanjaydk357/Automate_Email/README.md

 # Automate_Email

-This project contains a simple python script which sends the same message to a list of recipient's.
+This project contains a simple python script which is used to sends the similar message to multiple recipient's.

 ## Dependencies